 Premier support for Oracle Discoverer ended in June 2014 and extended support ended in June 2017.
 This move put many Discoverer customers in a tough spot as they were forced to look for a new reporting tool as a replacement for Oracle Discoverer which is now desupported.
 Customers who have a significant investment in Oracle Discoverer frequently ask us questions regarding Oracle’s commitment to this product, support timelines, and the future strategy.

 As a customer for a legacy reporting tool like Oracle Discoverer, you need to understand your options and make the best choice based on your unique business needs.
-Before selecting an ERP reporting solution as a replacement for Oracle Discoverer, you need to answer the following questions:
+Before embarking on Oracle Discoverer migration, you need to answer the following questions:

 Do you require basic static reporting capabilities or multi-dimensional reporting across multiple data sources?